cirrith/Recipes/Recipes/Breakfast/Sweet Crepes.md

 4. Fill the crepes.
 I love serving them warm, but they’re excellent at room temperature too.
 See my filling suggestions above this recipe or my recipe notes below.
 Place a few spoonfuls of your filling ingredient(s) in the center of the crepe.
 Fold both sides over the filling.
 Crepes are delicious with toppings, too, such as a drizzle of melted chocolate, melted peanut butter, or a dusting of confectioners’ sugar.
 Or try a savory sauce like pesto or hollandaise.

-5. Leftover unfilled crepes remain fresh in an airtight container in the refrigerator for 1 day or in the freezer for 1 month.
-Freeze each between small sheets of parchment paper so they don’t stick.
-(I usually layer them with parchment and freeze in a large zipped-top bag.)
-Thaw at room temperature before filling/enjoying.
-See reheating instructions in the recipe Notes below.

 ## Notes